widelands/widelands/doc/sphinx/source/tutorial.rst

    -- TRANSLATORS: This is just a test string
-   -- TRANSLATORS: With a multiline comment print _"Hello Word"
+   -- TRANSLATORS: With a multiline comment print(_("Hello Word"))

 Working with Placeholders
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have multiple variables in your script that you wish to include dynamically in the same string, please use ordered placeholders to give translators control over the word order.
-We have implemented a special Lua function for this called `bformat <https://www.widelands.org/docs/wl/autogen_globals/#string.bformat>`_ that works just like the ``boost::format`` function in C++.
+We have implemented a special Lua function for this called :meth:`string.bformat` that works just like the ``boost::format`` function in C++.
 Example:

 .. code-block:: lua

    local world = _("world")                              -- Will print in Gaelic: "saoghal" local hello = _("hello")                              -- Will print in Gaelic: "halò" -- TRANSLATORS: %1$s = hello, %2$s = world
    print  (_ "The %1$s is '%2$s'"):bformat(hello, world) -- Will print in Gaelic: "Is 'halò' an saoghal"